Curried cabbage with potatoes and green peas

-If you love Indian food as much as I do, this cookbook is for you!
+If you love Indian food as much as I do, The Bengali Five Spice Chronicles cookbook is for you!
 The dishes are rich, complex, and take you on a journey far, far, away.
 (Unless you live in India, West Bengal, or Bangladesh.)
 Every recipe I have tried has been absolutely delicious, and the author tells wonderful stories about the origin of each dish, her family traditions and memories, and ingredient tidbits.
 I learned so much reading this book; it’s a keeper!

 What I liked about this book: